Jeremiah Krage

 Jeremiah Krage is a British-American actor who appears in television, including the 2015 reboot of Teletubbies as Tinky Winky.

 Career

 Among his many credits he appeared in the eighth series Doctor Who as a Cyberman, portrayed Zak in ZingZillas, and in 2015, Krage was chosen to portray Tinky Winky the purple Teletubby in the new series of Teletubbies.
 He is the third actor, after Dave Thompson and Simon Shelton, to play the character.
-He will later reprise the role as Tinky Winky in the upcoming Netflix reboot series.
+He reprised the role as Tinky Winky in the Netflix reboot series.